DiwanshuG/QR-Code-Generator/README.md

 "# QR-Code-Generator"
-"#In this Project i use a module : "react-qr-code""
+"#In this Project I use a module : "react-qr-code""